 Ireland voted to end birthright citizenship in 2004.
 Prior to this, it was the last country in the European Union to allow it.
 Here's a look at how it happened.

-In June 2004 the Irish people voted to amend the Constitution to change the laws on citizenship and eliminate the automatic right to citizenship for anyone born in Ireland.
+In June 2004, the Irish people voted to amend the Constitution to change the laws on citizenship and eliminate the automatic right to citizenship for anyone born in Ireland.

 During the campaign leading up to the vote the Minister for Health referenced these well-known anecdotes when he implied that "maternity tourism" (and not government mismanagement) was the reason our national health system's maternity facilities were so stretched.
-Those leading the 'No' campaign asserted that there was no facts or figures to back up any of the "maternity tourism" claims, but the general impression stuck.
+Those leading the 'No' campaign asserted that there were no facts or figures to back up any of the "maternity tourism" claims, but the general impression stuck.

 The 'No' side claimed that racism was at the core of the 'Yes' campaign.
-This caused Brian Cowen, then the Minister for Foreign Affairs, to reply that some of those in the 'No' campaign were "congenitally incapable of dealing with this issue without losing their head."
+This caused former Taoiseach Brian Cowen, then the Minister for Foreign Affairs, to reply that some of those in the 'No' campaign were "congenitally incapable of dealing with this issue without losing their head."

 In addition to those direct arguments, there were hints and opaque references to possible tensions with Britain thanks to our liberal citizenship laws.
-We heard that refugees and illegal immigrants resident in Britain were flying to have their babies in Belfast, which automatically entitled the baby to Irish (& EU) citizenship, something not available to them in Britain.
+We heard that refugees and illegal immigrants resident in Britain were flying in to have their babies in Belfast, which automatically entitled the baby to Irish (& EU) citizenship, something not available to them in Britain.

 Given all the talk in America about this "anchor baby" issue, that might be the most interesting aspect of the Irish experience.
 Prior to the 2004 referendum, Ireland was out of line not only with the United Kingdom, but with every other member of the European Union.